 \subsubsection{Symmetric Dumbbell}

 Figure \ref{fig:SymDumbbell} is a plot of the initial and final surfaces, their corresponding neckpinches, and the initial and final radial profiles.
-The neck radius (at $ x = 0 $) begins at 1.25293 and ends at 0.00669812, a decrease of three orders of magnitude.
+The neck radius (at $ x = 0 $) decreases three orders of magnitude over the time evolution.
 The rest of the plot is essentially static with few changes in the values of $ \psi $.
-We consider two resolutions for triangulations: $ 50 \times 50 $ (coarse--grained) and $ 100 \times 100 $ (finer--grained).
+We consider two resolutions for triangulations: $ Nx = 50 $ (coarse-grained) and $ Nx = 100 $ (finer-grained).

-For the $ \beta_{0} $ tables, we have one finite lifespan and one infinite lifespan of low scalar curvature (the infinite lifespan indicates the feature was born first) for all time indices.
-The lengths of the finite intervals range from $ 1.1853352 $ for a birth curvature of $ 0.0242748 $ at the first time index to $ 103.689689 $ for a birth curvature of $ 0.0243114 $ at the final time index.
+For the tables of connected components, we have one finite lifespan and one infinite lifespan of low scalar curvature for all time indices.
 The presence of only a single finite lifespan indicates that we have only one large feature driving the change in curvature of the dumbbell.
-The $ \beta_{1} $ tables have multiple lifespans of negligible length.
+The tables of holes have multiple lifespans of negligible length.
 The appearance and disappearance of tunnels indicates that these features are noise related to the filtration process; after we have accounted for all values of curvature, these extraneous features vanish.
 Over the course of the evolution, for $ Nx = 50 $, the~lifespans increase by two orders of magnitude while for $ Nx = 100 $, they increase by three orders of~magnitude.

-Notably, different triangulations capture different curvature features.
-A coarser triangulation does not capture the high--curvature value for the pinching which occurs at and near the origin for $ \alpha = 1 $.
-However, comparing coarser ($ 50 \times 50 $) and finer ($ 100 \times 100 $) triangulations, the plots of the lifespans (Fig. \ref{fig:5050Persistence} and Fig. \ref{fig:100100Persistence}, respectively) appear almost self--similar.
+Due to the points sampled in the triangulation, the coarser $ Nx = 50 $ triangulation does not capture the high-curvature value for the pinching which occurs at and near the origin.
+However, the~finer $ Nx = 100 $ triangulation contains points with higher curvature values.
+Despite these differences, the plots of the lifespans (Figure \ref{fig:DumbbellPersistence}) for coarser and finer triangulations, respectively, appear almost self-similar.